- Colleges

 No Transcripts Required

 The Georgia Tuition Equalization Grant Program (GTEG) encourages students to attend eligible private colleges in Georgia by providing assistance towards educational costs.
-The GTEG program is non-need based funding.
-To be eligible, students must be a U.S. citizen or national of the U.S. or have evidence from INS of eligible permanent resident alien status.
-They must be an undergraduate student in a program of study leading to a college degree; and meet the eligible postsecondary institution's Satisfactory Academic Progress (SAP) policy.
+The GTEG program is non-need-based funding.
+To be eligible, students must be U.S. citizens or nationals of the U.S. or have evidence from INS of eligible permanent resident alien status.
+They must be an underGraduate Students in a program of study leading to a college degree; and meet the eligible postsecondary institution's Satisfactory Academic Progress (SAP) policy.
 Students have two options when applying for the GTEG.
-They may complete the Free Application for Federal Student Aid (FAFSA) or, complete the online Georgia Student Finance Application (GSFAPP).
+They may complete the Free Application for Federal Student Aid (FAFSA) or the online Georgia Student Finance Application (GSFAPP).
 Each participating college sets application deadline dates for each school term.
-The complete list of eligible institutions are available in the scholarship's page.
+The complete list of eligible institutions is available on the scholarship's page.
 Please visit the scholarship's website or contact the Georgia Student Finance Commission for more information about the award and the state requirements.

 HOPE Scholarship